Jake Westbrook: St. Louis Cardinals (2010–2013)

 Between Cleveland and St. Louis, Westbrook finished 10–11 with a 4.22 ERA in 33 starts.
 He went 4–4 with a 3.48 ERA in 12 starts for St. Louis following the trade.

 On November 16, 2010, Westbrook and the Cardinals agreed to a two-year, $16.5 million deal with a mutual 2013 option and a blanket no-trade clause.
 On August 31, 2011, Westbrook hit his first career home run, a grand slam against the Milwaukee Brewers.

-In 2011, although he had a 12–9 record in 33 starts, Westbrook sported a 4.66 ERA while issuing a career high 73 walks in 183 1/3 innings.
+In 2011, Westbrook issued a career high 73 walks in 183 1/3 innings pitched, going 12–9 with a 4.66 ERA in 33 starts.
 He was initially left off the Cardinals' 2011 playoff roster.
 However, after the Cardinals' bullpen faced a heavy load in the National League Division Series and the National League Championship Series, Westbrook was added to the World Series roster.
 Westbrook pitched in two games and recorded a win in the pivotal Game 6 against the Texas Rangers, when the Cardinals came from behind to win in extra innings while facing elimination.
 The Cardinals went on to win Game 7, giving Westbrook his first World Series ring.

 In 2012, Westbrook finished 13–11 and had a 3.97 ERA in 28 starts.
 On August 21, he signed a contract extension with the Cardinals through the 2013 season.
 The deal included a mutual option for 2014.
 On September 9, Westbrook was sidelined with a strained right oblique.
 After suffering a setback, he missed the remainder of the season and playoffs.

 On July 19, 2013, Westbrook went 3–for–3 as a batter, scoring two runs and driving in one, while also pitching 6 1/3 innings.
 This was Westbrook's first multi-hit game.

 On October 31, 2013, the Cardinals declined their $9.5 million option on Westbrook for the 2014 season, making him a free agent.
 Hampered by injuries after the All-Star break, Westbrook saw little action in the last months of the season and was left off the Cardinals post-season roster.
 He finished his Cardinal career with a 36–32 record and a 4.27 ERA over three seasons.

 On February 14, 2014, Westbrook announced his retirement from baseball.